Perkedel/CVR_Stuffings/CREDIT.md

 - https://modernballoonie.gumroad.com paywalled.
 - https://modernballoonie.gumroad.com/l/PooltoyAvali zikeseren.
 - https://discord.gg/JE9CGyr
-- https://angriestscv.gumroad.com paywalled.
+- https://angriestscv.gumroad.com **PAID** paywalled.
 (AudioLink driven shader Poiyomi shader also paywalled) Ugh.. you-
 - Grevor Sritowi (Wakturia): Sir, can you please.. for one day not to uh.. idk..
 I'm confused right now..
 - https://rosebur.gumroad.com paywalled.
 - https://polyottr.gumroad.com Only the Genderfluid symbol is free? ...
 Alright, alright.
 Where do we put this?
 YOu know Perkedel do not endorse neo-gender, just so you know. ...
 C..
 Can we..
 Argh damn it..
 If I... only had this..
 THere only be.. unrelated shame.
 NOt the neo-gender. **The paywallism**.
 We cannot put too much shame energy supposedly, right now. ...
 You know what? put this here.
 I'll think about this later.